 Who should use it?

-Currently, Wealthsimple Cash is a great upgrade to Wealthsimple’s savings accounts.
-If you’re looking for a high-interest rate account—especially if you’re already a Wealthsimple client—it’s a great option.
+Currently, Wealthsimple Cash is a good addition to your existing Wealthsimple account.
+If you’re looking for a savings account—especially if you’re already a Wealthsimple client—it’s a good option.

 As you can see above, Wealthsimple launched Cash with a lot of features “coming soon,” including a tungsten card attached to your account so you can spend directly from your account anywhere that takes credit cards.
 If you want to be first in line for those features, Wealthsimple Cash is also a great fit, because people with existing accounts will be first in line to get them.